Dherse/masterproef/content/1_background.typ

         image(
             "../figures/drawio/feedforward-pic.png",
             width: 100%,
-            alt: "Shows a very simple feedforward PIC composed for eight ports, each going in groups of two to gates, in total there are five gates."
+            alt: "Shows a very simple feedforward PIC composed of eight ports, each going in groups of two to gates.
+In total, there are five gates."
         ),
         image(
             "../figures/drawio/recirculating.png",
             width: 100%,
-            alt: "Shows a very simple recirculating PIC composed for eight ports, three hexagonal sections, and two modulators."
+            alt: "Shows a very simple recirculating PIC composed of eight ports, three hexagonal sections, and two modulators."
         ),
         "(c)",
         "(d)",